rhiot/gitbook/gateway/camel_components/camel_kura_gpio_component.md

     from("timer:default?period=2000")
     .to("kura-gpio://4?mode=OUTPUT&state=false&action=TOGGLE");

-When using producer you can also set or override action using message header with a key of `KuraConstants.CAMEL_RBPI_PIN_ACTION`
+When using producer you can also set or override action using message header with a key of `KuraConstants.CAMEL_KURA_GPIO_ACTION`

     from("timer:default?period=2000")
     .process(exchange -> exchange.getIn().setHeader(KuraGPIOConstants.CAMEL_KURA_GPIO_ACTION, "LOW"))